“Praise God with Drum and Dance!” -Psalm 150:4 (CEB)

 In December 2013, I took my first Djembe (African Drumming) lesson with Monette Marino and I was hooked!
 She loves drumming so much that she smiles the whole time and lights up the room with her rhythm and beauty.

-I started noticing that all of life is rhythm.
+I started noticing that so much of life is rhythm.

 My body has two basic rhythms of heartbeat and breathing, as well as sleep cycle (sun cycle), hormonal cycle (moon cycle), seasonal changes in my physiology and annual cycles of emotion that I experience (revolution of the earth).

-As I began studying the traditional West African Djembe rhythms, I became aware that the space in between the beats was just as important as the beat itself.
+As I began studying the traditional Djembe rhythms, I became aware that the space in between the drum beats was just as important as the beat itself.

 I had to concentrate to play the drum in the proper place with the correct hand position at the right time with the right volume.
 And I also had to learn to hear the position and length of the spaces in between.